Convert ODT to FB2

 OpenDocument Text

-Open standard document format used by LibreOffice Writer and Apache OpenOffice.
-Based on XML inside a ZIP container.
-ISO/IEC 26300 standard for office documents with rich formatting support.
+Open standard document format developed by OASIS in 2005.
+Native format for LibreOffice Writer and Apache OpenOffice.
+Based on XML stored inside a ZIP archive.
+Internationally standardized as ISO/IEC 26300, currently at ODF 1.3 specification.
 Open Standard ISO/IEC 26300 |

 FB2